varnish/Varnish-Book/varnish_book.rst

    Varnish can have several backends defined, and it can set them together into clusters for load balancing purposes.
    Backend directors, usually just called directors, provide logical groupings of similar web servers.
-   There are several different directors available, but they all share the same basic properties.
+   A director must have a name.

    Directors allow you to re-use previously defined backends, or define "anonymous" backends within the director definition.
-   If a backend is defined explicitly and referred to or from a director, Varnish records data such as number of connections.
+   If a backend is defined explicitly and referred to or from a director, Varnish records data such as the number of connections.
    The definition of anonymous backends within a director also yields all the normal properties of a backend.

-   And a director must have a name.
+   There are several different director selection methods available, they are: random, round-robin, and hash.
+   The next backend to be selected depends on the selection method.
    The simplest directors available are the *round-robin* and the *random* director.

    A *round-robin* director takes only a backend list as argument.